What is a Wi-Fi or wireless network?

 What is Wireless SD Access?

-Next-generation wireless networks integrate into the software-defined access model.
-This provides a single network fabric from edge to cloud and allows you to set identity-based policy for users, devices and ‘things’.
+Wireless SD-Access integrates next-generation wireless networks into the software-defined access model.
+This provides a single network fabric from edge to cloud, allowing you to set identity-based policies for users, devices, and ‘things’.

-The SD model provides access to any application, without compromising on security, while also gaining insight into any attempt to access your network.
+The SD model provides access to any application without compromising security while gaining insight into any attempt to access your network.
 Automatic segmentation of users, devices, and applications means you can deploy and secure your services faster.

 Mission-critical network

 The network is creating new opportunities for changing the way we work and helping us become more efficient.
-Forward-thinking organizations are investing in a wireless network to facilitate those opportunities for productivity, innovation, and growth.
-As they transition to digital-ready networks, they subsequently require advanced features and security.
+Forward-thinking organisations are investing in a wireless network to facilitate productivity, innovation, and growth opportunities.
+As they transition to digital-ready networks, they require advanced features and security.

 Mission-critical networks require advanced capabilities

-The approach of Wi-Fi 6 is creating anticipation for what’s possible.
-And we want you to be able to tackle all of the excitement head-on.
-When you upgrade your wireless network to the latest Cisco solutions, you’ll be prepared for Wi-Fi 6 so you can support more bandwidth-intensive applications, more IoT devices and more clients.
+The approach of Wi-Fi 6 creates anticipation for what’s possible.
+If you upgrade your wireless network to the latest solutions, you’ll be prepared for Wi-Fi 6 to support more bandwidth-intensive applications, IoT devices and more clients.
 You’ll also be able to offer advanced wireless capabilities that go well beyond traditional networking.

 Business insights

 For those with investment in wireless.
-Cisco DNA Spaces takes it one step further to combine wireless connectivity with location-based insights.
-Cisco DNA Spaces provides a simple, scalable and standardized approach to support wireless users with location analytics, business insights, customer engagement toolkits, asset management, Bluetooth Low Energy (BLE) management and location data APIs.
+Cisco Spaces (formerly Cisco DNA Spaces) takes it one step further to combine wireless connectivity with location-based insights.
+Providing a simple, scalable and standardised approach to support wireless users with location analytics, business insights, customer engagement toolkits, asset management, Bluetooth Low Energy (BLE) management and location data APIs.

 Frictionless roaming

 Cisco is a founding member of the OpenRoaming consortium.
 OpenRoaming will let mobile users automatically and seamlessly roam between Wi-Fi and cellular networks, including Wi-Fi 6 and 5G.
-OpenRoaming is part of efforts by Cisco, together with other industry leaders to break down the barriers between Wi-Fi 6 and 5G to support connection everywhere, seamless onboarding, more choices for access and more secure connections.
+OpenRoaming is part of efforts by Cisco and other industry leaders to break down the barriers between Wi-Fi 6 and 5G to support connection everywhere, seamless onboarding, more choices for access and more secure connections.

 How does an intent-based network support mission-critical deployment?
-Cisco DNA Center is the network management and Command Center for your intent-based network- both wired and wireless.
-Combining management, automation, analytics and security, Cisco DNA Center simplifies network management and speeds up innovation.
+Cisco Catalyst Centre (formerly Cisco DNA Centre) is the network management and Command Centre for your intent-based network- wired and wireless.
+Combining management, automation, analytics and security, Cisco Catalyst Centre simplifies network management and speeds up innovation.

 Cisco DNA Assurance

-Your network is full of all the data you need to optimize it and manage it better.
-Cisco DNA Assurance lets you put that data to work without a complete network overhaul.
-While Cisco DNA Wireless Assurance gives you full network visibility, troubleshooting, time savings, efficiency, and insights based on real-time as well as historical data to make predictions and resolve issues.
+Cisco DNA Assurance allows for data optimisation and management without a complete network overhaul.
+It provides full network visibility, troubleshooting, time savings, efficiency, and insights based on real-time and historical data to make predictions and resolve issues.

 Will 5G make Wi-Fi redundant?

 Some technology experts have tried to compare Wi-Fi 6 and 5G, with some even saying that one will negate the need for the other.
-Vendors, however, are looking to find ways of combining these technologies so that they complement each other.
-As discussed in the previous section, industry leaders including Cisco have formed the OpenRoaming consortium.
-The goal of OpenRoaming is to seamlessly integrate these two technologies.
+Vendors, however, are looking to find ways of combining these technologies to complement each other.
+As discussed in the previous section, industry leaders, including Cisco, have formed the OpenRoaming consortium to integrate these two technologies seamlessly.

-The integration of data networks and telecoms networks has long been an aspiration of technology vendors.
-Unfortunately, the challenges stem from the two technologies being born with two very different goals in mind.
+Integrating data networks and telecom networks has long been an aspiration of technology vendors.
+Unfortunately, the challenges stem from the two technologies being born with two very different goals.

 Data networks

 All data networks use the same 7-layer model.
-Each layer performs a different function but all with the same purpose.
-The goal is to package the data is such a way that - no matter what happens over the network - the data can be unpackaged and read reliably at the receiving end.
+Each layer performs a different function, but all with the same purpose.
+The goal is to package the data so that - no matter what happens over the network - the data can be unpackaged and read reliably at the receiving end.

 There’s a lot of overhead with this model, but it does mean that it’s very rugged.
 For instance, the data can be received in sudden bursts or even in the wrong order, but it doesn’t matter because the higher-level protocols can sort everything out.
 This is ideal for the Internet, as there’s no way of knowing what sort of network the data will have to traverse to reach its destination.

-One significant advantage of Wi-Fi data networks over telecoms networks is that you own the data.
-This would be significant if you want to perform any traffic management or data analytics.
-Over a 5G network you may have the situation where you have to buy back your data in order to analyse it.
+One significant advantage of Wi-Fi data networks over telecom networks is that you own the data.
+This would be significant if you want to perform traffic management or data analytics.
+Over a 5G network, you may have a situation where you have to buy back your data in order to analyse it.

 Telecommunications networks

-Telecoms networks, on the other hand, are very different as they’re all built and managed by telecoms companies.
-Therefore, the performance of the network is much better controlled, and less technology is required to ensure reliable performance.
-Telecoms networks are like a racetrack, very well maintained and highly predictable.
+Telecoms networks, on the other hand, are very different as they’re all built and managed by telecom companies.
+Therefore, the network's performance is better controlled, and less technology is required to ensure reliable performance.
+Telecom networks are like a racetrack, very well maintained and highly predictable.
 Race cars are designed to match their environment and perform well within it.
-Whereas, the Internet is more like the outback of Australia, completely wild and unpredictable.
+In contrast, the Internet is more like the outback of Australia, completely wild and unpredictable.
 Roads are likely to be built by each local farmer with varying levels of quality.
 The 7-layer model is like an off-road truck, designed to cope with any terrain and still deliver its occupants comfortably and safely to their destination.

-Despite their differences, Wi-Fi 6 and 5G both have the same fundamental goals of high throughput, low latency and high capacity.
-They both provide higher data rates to support new applications and increase in network capacity to connect more users and devices.
+Despite their differences, Wi-Fi 6 and 5G have the same fundamental goals of high throughput, low latency and high capacity.
+They both provide higher data rates to support new applications and increase network capacity to connect more users and devices.
 So, can they co-exist?
-Well, the vision is uninterrupted wireless access with Wi-Fi 6 and 5G being dominant in disparate environments.
+The vision is uninterrupted wireless access, with Wi-Fi 6 and 5G being dominant in disparate environments.
 Wi-Fi 6 is ideal for indoor environments like your home, the office, conference centres and stadiums.
 5G, on the other hand, is suitable for outdoor environments such as cities, towns and on the road in your car.
-The goal is that wireless network access is always available and devices are always connected, providing the same service in all locations.
+The goal is to make wireless network access always available, ensuring devices stay connected while providing the same service in all locations.

 What is RF Design and Wi-Fi analysis?